Corn Bread Recipe like Mexican Cornbread Recipe or Corn Meal Pancakes

-The corn bread recipe is probably the most diverse of all bread recipes.
+When you learn how to make a corn bread recipe you will see these recipes are probably the most diverse of all bread recipes.
 I have had cornbread my whole life.
 It has ranged from the most horrible dry tasting stuff to the most luscious moist kind.
 Cornbread can be fried in bacon fat in the form of a hoecake recipe or skillet bread.
 Today corn meal is ground in many degrees of textures, from extremely coarse to very fine, making it suitable for many different types of recipes.
 Products added like baking powder and baking soda make the cornbread much lighter than the old time versions; products like sour cream and buttermilk make it much more moist.
 Some of the recipes are even sweetened quite a bit making it taste almost like cake.

 This hoe cake recipe is a corn bread recipe which is fried in hot fat.